Blackprint/Blackprint/README.md

     <a href='https://github.com/Blackprint/Blackprint/blob/master/LICENSE'><img src='https://img.shields.io/badge/License-MIT-brightgreen.svg' height='20'></a>
 </p>

 This library built using ScarletsFrame to maintain it's [performance](https://krausest.github.io/js-framework-benchmark/current.html) and [simplicity](https://github.com/ScarletsFiction/ScarletsFrame/wiki#advanced-example).
-If you want to start new project it's better to use the [template](https://github.com/StefansArya/scarletsframe-default) because it also have the [compiler](https://github.com/StefansArya/scarletsframe-compiler).
+If you want to start new project with the framework, it's better to use the [template](https://github.com/StefansArya/scarletsframe-default) because it also have the [compiler](https://github.com/StefansArya/scarletsframe-compiler).

 ## Using on your project
 This library is depend on ScarletsFrame to control every elements, template, namespace, and event listener.
 Please follow [this link](https://github.com/ScarletsFiction/ScarletsFrame/wiki/Installation) to get the minified js link.

-To use it on NodeJS or browserless implementation, [interpreter-js](https://github.com/Blackprint/interpreter-js) is still being developed.
-If you want and can help writing interpreter for other programming language like Python, Golang, or C, please fill an issue.
+To use it on NodeJS, Deno, or other JavaScript runtime, [interpreter-js](https://github.com/Blackprint/interpreter-js) is still being developed.
+If you want and can help writing an interpreter for other programming language like Rust, Python, Golang, PHP, or C, please fill an issue.

 ### Load Blackprint required files
 There are styles, template, and scripts that need to be loaded.